 Chap.
-II. birth was notified to her, all her joy was damped: She funk into melancholy; the reclined her head upon her arm; and complained to fome of her attendants, that the Queen of Scots was mother of a fair fon, while she was but a barren flock.
-Next day, however, on the reception of the Scotch ambassador, she assumed her former dissimulation, put on a joyful countenance, gave Melvil thanks for the haste he had made in conveying to her the agreeable intelligence, and expressed the utmost cordiality and friendship to her fister .
-Some time after, she dispatched the earl of Bedford, with her relation, George Cary, son to the lord Hunsdon, in order to officiate at the baptism of the young prince; and she fent by them some magnificent presents to the Queen of Scots.
+II. birth was notified to her, all her joy was damped: She funk into melancholy; The reclined her head upon her arm; and complained to fome of her attendants, that the Queen of Scots was mother of a fair fon, while she was but a barren flock.
+Next day, however, on the reception of the Scotch ambaffador, she affumed her former diffimulation, put on a joyful countenance, gave Melvil thanks for the hafte he had made in conveying to her the agreeable intelligence, and expressed the utmost cordiality and friendship to her sister \.
+Some time after, she dispatched the earl of Bedford, with her relation, George Cary, son to the lord Hunsdon, in order to officiate at the baptism of the young prince; and the fent by them fome magnificent prefents to the Queen of Scots.

 THE birth of a fon gave additional zeal to Mary's partizans in England +; and even men of all parties began to cry aloud for some settlement of the succeffion.
 These humours broke out with great vehemence in a new session of 30th Septem- Parliament, which was held after fix prorogations.
-The house of peers, which Der.
-A Parliament, had hitherto forborne to touch on the delicate point of the succession, here took the lead; and the house of commons soon after imitated the zeal of the lords.
-Molineux opened the matter in the lower house, and proposed that the question of the fuccession and that of supply should go hand in hand; as if it were intended to constrain the Queen to a compliance with the request of her Parliament J. The courtiers endeavoured to elude the debate: Sir Ralph Sadler told the house, that he had heard the Queen positively affirm, that, for the good of her people, she was determined to marry.
-Secretary Cecil and Sir Francis Knollys gave their testimony to the same purpose; as did also Sir Ambrose Cave, chancellor of the dutchy, and Sir Edward Rogers, comptroler of the houshold |.
-Elizabeth's ambitious and masculine character was so well known, that few members gave any credit to this intelligence; and it was confidered merely as an artifice, by which she endeavoured to retract that politive affirmation, which she had made in the beginning of her reign, that she meant to live and die a virgin.
-The ministers therefore gained nothing farther by this piece of policy, but only to engage the house, for the sake of decency, to join the question of the Queen's marriage with that of a fettlement of the crown; and they were proceeding with great earnestness in the debate, and had even appointed a committee to confer with the lords. when express orders were brought them from Elizabeth not to proceed farther in that matter.
-Cecil told them, that she pledged to the house the word of a Queen for her fincerity in her intentions to marry; that the appointment of a fucceffor would be attended with great danger to her person; that she herself had had experience, perience, during the reign of her fifter, how much court was paid to the next heir, and what dangerous facrifices men were commonly disposed to make of their present duty to their future prospects; and that she was therefore determined to delay, till a more proper opportunity, the decision of that important question §.
-The house were not satisfied with these reasons, and still less with the command, prohibiting them all debate on that subject.
-Paul Wentworth, a spirited member, went fo far as to question whether such a prohibition were not an infringement of the liberties and privileges of the house 4.
-Some even ventured to violate that profound respect which they had hitherto preserved to the Queen; and affirmed that she was bound in duty, not only to provide for the happiness of her subjects during her own life, but also to pay regard to their future security, by fixing a fucceffor; that by a contrary conduct, she showed herself the stepmother, not the natural parent, of her people, and would feem defirous, that England should no longer subfift than she should enjoy the glory and satisfaction of governing it; that none but timorous princes, or tyrants, or faint-hearted women, ever flood in fear of their fuccessors; and that the affections of the people were a firm and impregnable rampart to every fovereign, who, laying afide all artifice or by ends. had courage and magnanimity to put his fole trust in that honourable and fure defence .
-The Queen, hearing of these debates, sent for the speaker, and after reiterating her former prohibition, the bid him inform the house, that, if any member remained still unsatisfied, he might appear before the privy council, and there give his reasons +.
-As the members showed a disposition, notwithstanding these peremptory orders, still to proceed upon the question, Elizabeth thought proper, by a meffage, to revoke them, and to allow the house liberty of debate 1.
-They were fo mollified by this gracious condescension, that they thenceforth conducted the matter with more calmness and temper; and they even voted her a fupply, to be levied at three payments, of a fubfidy and a fifteenth, without annexing any condition to it.
-The Queen foon after diffolved the Parliament, and told them with some sharpness in the conclusion, that their proceedings had 21 January. contained much diffimulation and artifice; that under the plaufible pretences of marriage and succession, many of them covered very malevolent intentions towards her; but that, however, she reaped this advantage from their attempts, that the could now diffinguish her friends from her enemies.
-"But do you "think," added she, "that I am unmindful of your future security, or will be " negligent in fettling the fuccession?
-That is the chief object of my concern. as I know myself to be liable to mortality.
-Or do you apprehend, that I " meant
+The house of peers, which A Parliament, had hitherto forborne to touch on the delicate point of the succession, here took the lead; and the house of commons soon after imitated the zeal of the lords.
+Molineux opened the matter in the lower house, and proposed that the question of the fuccession and that of supply should go hand in hand; as if it were intended to constrain the Queen to a compliance with the request of her Parliament ‡.
+The courtiers endeavoured to elude the debate: Sir Ralph Sadler told the house, that he had heard the Queen politively affirm, that, for the good of her people, the was determined to marry.
+Secretary Cecil and Sir Francis Knollys gave their testimony to the same purpose; as did also Sir Ambrose Cave, chancellor of the dutchy, and Sir Edward Rogers, comptroler of the houshold ||.
+Elizabeth's ambitious and masculine character was so well known, that few members gave any credit to this intelligence; and it was confidered merely as an artifice, by which she endeavoured to retract that positive affirmation, which she had made in the beginning of her reign, that she meant to live and die a virgin.
+The ministers therefore gained nothing farther by this piece of policy, but only to engage the house, for the sake of decency, to join the question of the Queen's marriage with that of a settlement of the crown; and they were proceeding with great earnestness in the debate, and had even appointed a committee to confer with the lords, when express orders were brought them from Elizabeth not to proceed farther in that matter.
+Cecil told them, that she pledged to the house the word of a Queen for her fincerity in her intentions to marry; that the appointment of a fucceffor would be attended with great danger to her person; that she herself had had experience,